 Table 1 shows the current state of the exploration and development of the above discussed deposits.

-In 2018 anticipated economic resources of whiteware ceramic clays (faiance and porcelite) amounted to 57.98 million tonnes and decreased by 0.23 million tonnes (0.40%) in comparison with the previous year.
-Similarly to the previous years, Janina I deposit was the only whiteware ceramic clays deposit exploited in Poland with the output equal 206 thousand tonnes (the sandstones of kaolinite binder).
-The exploitation dropped by 8 thousand tonnes (3.74%) in comparison with the previous year.
-Economic resources of the raw material were equal 1.12 million tonnes and decreased by 0.23 million tonnes due to the exploitation and losses.
+As of 31.12.2019 the anticipated economic resources of whiteware ceramic clays (faiance and porcelite) amounted to 60.56 million tonnes and increased by 2.58 million tonnes (it means by 4.45%) in comparison with the previous year.
+It was the result of the new documentations with recalculated resources elaborated for: Janina I deposit (+2.78 million tonnes) and Janina-Zachód deposit (-0.20 million tonnes).
+Similarly to the previous years, Janina I deposit was the only whiteware ceramic clays deposit exploited in Poland – the output amounted to 202.69 thousand tonnes of the sandstones of kaolinite binder), that is by 3.07 thousand tonnes less than in 2018 (the drop by 1.49%).
+The economic resources of the raw material as of 31.12.2019 were equal 0.90 million tonnes and decreased by 0.22 million tonnes in comparison with the previous year – due to the exploitation and losses.
 List of deposits is presented in Table 2.

-Stoneware ceramic clays occur mainly in the Lower Silesian region and central parts of the country (Dolnośląskie and Świętokrzyskie Voivodeships).
+Stoneware ceramic clays occur mainly in the Lower Silesian region and central parts of the country (Świętokrzyskie and Dolnośląskie Voivodeships).
 Couple of deposits are located in Mazowieckie Voivodeship, while single ones in Łódzkie and Śląskie Voivodeships.

-Anticipated economic resources within exploited deposits amounted to 8.27 million tonnes which accounts for 10.46% of total anticipated economic resources.
-Almost all of these resources were covered by the detailed exploration (A+B, C1 categories), only in Baranów deposit remain 3 thousand tonnes of resources explored in C2 category.
-Economic resources decreased by 0.25 million tonnes (5.36%) as a result of the exploitation and amounted to 4.41 million tonnes.
-These resources accounted for 53.33% of anticipated economic resources of exploited deposits.
+The anticipated economic resources within exploited deposits amounted to 8.06 million tonnes which accounted for 10.23% of the total anticipated economic resources.
+Almost all of these resources were covered by the detailed exploration (A+B, C1 categories), only in Baranów deposit remained 3 thousand tonnes of resources explored in C2 category.
+The economic resources decreased by 0.24 million tonnes (5.44%) as a result of the exploitation and amounted to 4.17 million tonnes.
+These resources accounted for 51.74% of the anticipated economic resources of the exploited deposits.

 Table 3 shows the current state of exploration and development of these deposits.